CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

 Smooth optimization
 """""""""""""""""""

-After running discrete parameter scanning in the ``estim_util_func_param`` function, the ``param_optim`` option allows the user to run a smooth optimization procedure based on the same composite log-likelihood, starting with the estimates we just computed as initial guess.
-This is done by calling the ``EstimateParametersByOptimization`` function.
+After running a discrete parameter scanning in the ``estim_util_func_param`` function, the ``param_optim`` option allows the user to run a smooth optimization procedure based on the same composite log-likelihood, starting with the estimates we just computed as an initial guess.
+This is done by calling on the ``EstimateParametersByOptimization`` function.
 Note that, when pinning down the values of :math:`\beta` and :math:`q_0`, the algorithm does not converge when setting the scores associated to dwelling sizes and income sorting to zero (directly into the ``LogLikelihoodModel`` function).
-For that reason, we set the default value of the ``param_optim`` option at zero and run a discrete scanning that we consider to be granular enough to estimate an amenity index that is precise enough.
+For that reason, we set the default value of the ``param_optim`` option at zero and run a discrete scanning that we consider to be granular enough to estimate a precise amenity index.
 We therefore only recommend to use that option when allowing the :math:`\beta` and :math:`q_0` parameters to vary.

 ^^^^^^^^^^^^^^^^
 Disamenity index